louisb0/btree/README.md

      1,139,807,265      branch-misses                    #   10.44% of all branches
 ```

-This shows there is a very high percentage of branch mispredicts and more frontend stalls than we'd like.
+This shows there is a very high percentage of branch mispredicts, low IPC, and more frontend stalls than we'd like.
 It also shows exactly where we're spending our time:

 ```
        │    │found = _tree[block * constants::block_len + i];